 Safety first as they always say, and aside from anonymity, NordVPN also offers extensive features to keep your data safe.
 Some examples include routing your connection through multiple servers, high-level data encryption, and more.

 A VPN connection consists of two main segments – a connection protocol (the handshake) and the encryption protocol.
 The encryption protocol sets the level of security applied to the data your device is sending or receiving.

 If one isn’t enough, take two!
 Jokes aside, for the truly paranoid, double VPN is exactly the way it sounds.
-You first connect to one VPN server, and the connection is then sent to another VPN server before heading out to whatever destination address you are looking for.
+To use double VPN with Nord, you first connect to one VPN server, and the connection is then sent to another VPN server before heading out to whatever destination address you are looking for.

 CyberSec Blocks Ads